The 2010 Call for Papers is closed.

-- APS Members/CPS Members/Customers, you need to "Login" by your Member/Customer Username and Password.
+- You will need to “Login” by Member Username and Password.

-- If you are a nonmember, never purchased or contacted APS previously, you will need to "Create an Account", input your contact details and establish your Username and Password.
+- If you are a nonmember, you will need to “Create an Account”, input your contact information and establish Username and Password.

 - “Log Out” to exit when you have completed your submission or edits.

-- A confirmation e-mail is sent to the Presenter once the abstract is submitted online.
-Look for this e-mail to come from firstname.lastname@example.org.
+- A confirmation e-mail will be sent to the presenter when the abstract is submitted successfully.
+Look for this e-mail to come from email@example.com.
 Check both regular and junk e-mail files incase it is delivered there.